firefoxos-gamedev/book/gameloop.md

 The blocks are a bit different because instead of making each block an independent sprite we're using a group.
 Groups are useful when you have many of the same entity in a game such as bullets.
 It will be a lot easier to check collisions with a group because we can do a single check against the group instead of checking each sprite individually.

-First we create a new group and store it in a property called group.
+First we create a new group and store it in a property called blocks.
 You can learn more about groups at [the Phaser Group documentation](http://docs.phaser.io/Phaser.Group.html).
 We use a nested loop to build our rows and columns (a.k.a. our grid of blocks).
 In this loop we calculate the position of the given block and create a temporary sprite to hold it.
 We then add this sprite to the group after setting the needed physics stuff on it.

 ### The create() function